JoshGo6/PythonSDKsForTechWriters/README.md

 - Process text files—in particular, Markdown, YAML, JSON, and CSV files—to include extracting text; changing text; reading and writing files; and deleting, moving, and renaming files.
 - Place raw API calls and extract and transform the JSON objects they return.
-- Use Python SDKs.
+- Use Python SDKs skillfully to the point that they can document them for others.

+> [!note]
-This course is **not** designed to make the student into a full-blown Python developer.
+> This course is **not** designed to make the student into a full-blown Python developer.
 After finishing the course, the student will be able to skillfully work with objects, but not to author classes.

 A typical use case addressed by this course is a situation where a Markdown document contains headings with sequential digits (for instance, "Lesson 1," "Lesson 2,", "Lesson 3," and so forth).
 When you insert a new heading in the middle of the document, the subsequent heading numbers are all off by one.

-Using the tools taught in this course, you can write a Python script that programmatically increments all of the numbers in the headings that come after the new heading.
-As I've refined the course and needed to add additional lessons, I had that exact challenge.
-Instead of renumbering the headings by hand, using the material I learned in this course, I wrote a Python script to do the renumbering.
+Using the tools taught in this course, you can author a Python script to fix this numbering.
+I had this problem, and using the skills in this course, I authored a Python script to fix the problem.

 ## Instructions for use